-The wireless keyboard and mouse operate with digital radio technology to ensure seamless communication between the keyboard, the mouse and your computer.
+The wireless keyboard and mouse operate with digital radio technology to ensure no cross communication between the keyboard, the mouse and your computer without connecting cables.
+The transmission and receiving of keyboard and mouse signals are free from angle restriction.
+Before working with your new keyboard and mouse, ensure you take the following steps.